jamesc127/datastax-enterprise-cdc-demo/README.md

 - Create a Kibana Index Pattern from the ES Index `db1.meteorite`
   - Ensure you use the field `finddate` as the timestamp field
 - In the Kibana UI Menu, select `Analytics` > `Maps` > `Add Layer` > `Elasticsearch` and select the visualization type you would like to display
+- Be sure to set the time range in the top right corner of the map to something like `1500 years ago`
 ## DSE Studio
 [Import the included DSE Studio notebook](https://docs.datastax.com/en/studio/6.8/studio/importNotebook.html) named `dse-studio-notebook.tar` and modify the connection details.
 - Give the connection whatever Name you would like